FabricMC/fabric-docs/develop/events/loot-table-modifications.md

 Loot conditions, internally called predicates, control whether a loot pool, entry, or function can be used.
 They are especially useful with `MODIFY` and `REPLACE`, where they let you make added or replacement drops conditional without handling every case in Java code.
 The same conditions can help when designing replacement tables, while `MODIFY_DROPS` requires equivalent checks to be performed in the event callback.

-The exact predicate classes and builders vary a bit between Minecraft versions, so treat the names below as the idea you want to express.
-The latest reference source only cross-checks `ExplosionCondition.survivesExplosion()`, which is used to prevent a drop from being created when an explosion destroys the block:
+The exact predicate classes and builders vary a bit between Minecraft versions, so treat the names below as the idea you want to express:

 ```java
 LootPool.Builder pool = LootPool.lootPool()